slowjams/Distributed-Tracing-in-.NET/Demystifying Tracing.md

 you can see that for BeginRequest, `StartActivity` calls before `RecordBeginRequestDiagnostics`, while for RequestEnd, the order is different, `RecordEndRequestDiagnostics` get called before `StopActivity`, that why the process.OnStart received an unenriched acitivity while process.OnEnd will received an full enriched acitivity.

-Another question is why we need `HttpInListener` when we already can use `TracerProviderSdk.listener` can react when activity is started?
-The reason is `HttpInListener` can recieve both `Activity` and `HttpContext`, you can further enrich the activity with HttpContext, for example, don't enrich activity is the http request is a static file request
+you might ask why we need `HttpInListener` when we already can use `TracerProviderSdk.listener` can react when activity is started?
+The reason is `TracerProviderSdk.listener` "receives" Activity instance, while `HttpInListener` can recieve `HttpContext` (it access current activity using `Activity.Current`), you can combine Activity with HttpContext to further enrich the activity, for example, don't enrich activity is the http request is a static file request

-## W3C Trace Context

-`traceparent: {version}-{trace-id}-{parent-span-id}-{sampling-state}`

-`b3: {trace-id}-{span-id}-{sampling-state}-{parent-span-id}`
-{parent-span-id} is optional for root span OpenTelemetry and .NET ignore {parent-span-id}
-Service A ──►  b3: abc123-11111111-1 ──► Service B ──► abc123-22222222-1-11111111 ──► Service C ──► abc123-33333333-1-22222222 ──► Downstream Services